 What happens if I conceive before the end of my treatment program?

 Any remaining sessions may be used after delivery.
 This work is very helpful post-delivery as well.

 How much does the "Shared Journey Fertility Program" cost?

-The cost of the program is $2,450 which is to be paid prior to the first treatment of the 'Shared Journey Fertility Program."
+The cost of the program is $2,800 which is to be paid prior to the first treatment of the 'Shared Journey Fertility Program."
 To find out more, please feel free to come in for a consult that will include a full health history intake and a pelvic mobility assessment.
 The cost of the consult is $200.
-Should you decide you'd like to move forward with the entire journey, the $200 consult fee will be applied to the total cost of the program.
+Should you decide you'd like to move forward with the entire journey, the $200 consult fee will be applied toward the total cost of the program.
 Please keep in mind that the average cost of IVF treatment in California is $12,400, with a 28% average rate of conception.